What is your role in the LWNVIVAT project

-I am the project coordinator of this European initiative, which means I manage the grant and consortium agreements, establish collaboration among partners, and ensure that the project objectives and timelines are met.
-Additionally, as a principal investigator at IrsiCaixa, I am in charge of Work Packages 5 and 6, which are handled by my research group, Immunology.
+As the project coordinator of this European initiative, I manage the grant and consortium agreements.
+I also foster collaboration among partners and ensure the project meets its objectives and timelines.
+Additionally, as a principal investigator at IrsiCaixa, I lead Work Packages 5 and 6, handled by my research group, Immunology.

 How did you develop the idea for the LWNVIVAT project?

-The West Nile virus is a globally widespread virus that causes outbreaks every year and is an emerging pathogen, making it increasingly important in global health.
-Finding treatment and prevention methods against this virus is crucial.
-I am convinced that our work can benefit the global population.
-Our strategy against this virus is based on put together the strong expertise of the consortium´s partners in immunology, virology, protein modelling, protein production, and vaccine and antibody development.
-I am very proud of collaborating with some of the best teams in Europe in the LWINVIVAT project.
+The West Nile virus spreads globally, causing outbreaks every year.
+It is an emerging pathogen with increasing significance in global health.
+Developing treatment and prevention methods is crucial.
+Our team believes our work can benefit the global population.
+To tackle this virus, we leverage the consortium’s expertise in immunology, virology, protein modeling, protein production, and vaccine and antibody development.
+Collaborating with top European teams in the LWNVIVAT project makes me very proud.

-What is the primary goal of your research area within the LWNVIVAT project?
+What is the primary goal of your research areas within the LWNVIVAT project?

 Why did you decide to focus on developing a vaccine and antibodies?

-The West Nile virus is one of the most widespread mosquito-borne pathogens in the world.
-While most WNV-infected individuals (80%) are asymptomatic, the case-fatality rate increases in immunosuppressed individuals and in the population over 60 years old (up to 30%).
-To date, there is no prophylaxis or treatment for this disease.
-Here, we aim to develop a novel WNV vaccine that protects against infection and/or WNV-induced disease, and therapeutic antibodies that can accelerate recovery and reduce the severity of the disease in infected individuals.
+The West Nile virus ranks among the most widespread mosquito-borne pathogens.
+While 80% of infected individuals show no symptoms, the fatality rate can reach 30% in immunosuppressed individuals and those over 60.
+Currently, no prophylaxis or treatment exists.
+Our goal is to develop a vaccine that protects against infection and disease.
+Furthermore, we aim to create therapeutic antibodies that accelerate recovery and reduce disease severity in infected individuals.

 What are your latest findings, and what are the next steps for your research?

-We are in the initial phase of the project, primarily working on the administrative, communication, and exploitation aspects.
-However, we are looking forward to analyzing the immunogenicity of the first vaccine candidates that will be ready very soon.
+We are in the project’s initial phase, focusing on administrative, communication, and exploitation aspects.
+However, we are eager to analyze the immunogenicity of the first vaccine candidates, which will be ready soon.